Digital Marketing Agency | SEO, Paid Social & PPC

 Ammon, in response to his 2016 video, emphasized that Andrey Lipattsev’s statement about “Content, Links, and RankBrain” underscored the importance of on-page, off-page, and query processing factors as essential components, regardless of later comments by Gary Illyes.

-Beyond the flow of PageRank, links are vital because Google discovers pages through crawling and traverses the web via links.
-Consequently, a page lacking inbound or internal links may struggle to rank, as Google may not find it through links for crawling and indexing.
-This underscores the significance of submitting a sitemap to guide Google in indexing desired pages.
+Aside from the flow of PageRank, links are very important since Google finds pages by crawling and crawls the web through links.
+Therefore, a page with no inbound or internal links will hardly rank, as Google will not find it through links for crawling and indexing.
+That is why submitting a sitemap can be helpful in suggesting to Google which pages it should index.

 In Conclusion

-The key takeaway from this article is that achieving ranking and visibility on Search Engine Results Pages (SERPs) is not a straightforward process governed by a fixed list of ranking factors.
+What can be concluded from the article is that ranking and attaining visibility in the Search Engine Results Pages is not a simple process, steered by any fixed list of ranking factors.

-This complexity is what makes the SEO industry both exciting and challenging to work in.
+That’s what makes SEO both exciting and challenging to work on.

 Would you like to read more about “The Most Important Google Ranking Factors” related articles?
 If so, we invite you to take a look at our other tech topics before you leave!